yecril71pl/cpp-docs.pl-pl/docs/standard-library/allocator-class.md

 #### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru `Type`szablonu.
+Typ jest synonimem dla parametru szablonu `Type`.

 #### <a name="example"></a>Przykład